 Christian La Mont

 Lynda La Rose is a poet/performance artist who has been writing since 1993 and a longtime resident of Mid City West.
 She has been published in several poetry anthologies.
 In 2007, Lynda wrote her poetry / spoken word show, “Summerfruit” - she performed her show at Beyond Baroque, the Hollywood Fringe Festival and the Bootleg Theater with great success.
 Lynda acted in several theatrical productions with the Walking Theatre Group in Venice, CA. Her writing is based on her own personal experiences and is a continuation of her self-expression and passion for language.

-Michelle Einstein joined the MCWCC in 2019.
-For her day job, Michelle works on urban planning policy at the UCLA Luskin Center for Innovation.
-She is passionate about advancing social equity through neighborhood design, and she is excited to participate on the board and make Mid City West a more walkable and inclusive place.
+Daniel Schoorl joined the MCWCC in late 2020.
+For his day job, Daniel works as a librarian at UCLA.
+He is passionate about organizing to advance social equity through labor unions and community organizations.
+He’s excited to participate on the board and make Mid City West a more inclusive place.

 Originally from Vietnam, Thao immigrated with her family to Southern California in 1978 and grew up in the South Bay city of Torrance.
 She holds a BA in Economics/Applied Mathematics from USC and an MBA from UCLA’s Anderson School of Management.